17 Kate Tutorial

 A tool bar can be displayed below Kate’s menu bar.

-Go to Settings > Show Toolbar
+Go to Settings > Show Toolbar to display it.

-You can add buttons to the toolbar in the Settings > Configure Toolbars
+You can add buttons to the toolbar in the Settings > Configure Toolbars.

 17.3.5 || Change font and other settings

-to change the font, font size and other settings:
+Go to Settings > Configure Kate to change the font, font size and other settings: